 7th Grade – American Government/Civics

 This course is a study of our national government utilizing group-oriented activities to reinforce concepts studied.
 The scope of the course covers the documents which form the foundation of American government, Declaration of Independence, Constitution, Bill of Rights, a study of the three branches of government, as well as political parties, campaigning, polls, elections, lobbying and a comprehensive study of the criminal justice system.
-Using the textbook Civics Today: Citizenship, Economics & You, units are explored, like Foundations of American Citizenship, which looks at Citizenship and Government in Democracy, Roots of American Democracy, The Constitution, The Bill of Rights, and The Citizen and the Community; The National Government, which studies Congress, The President and the Executive Branch, and The Judicial Branch; Political Parties and Interest Groups, which explores Political Parties and Politics.
+Our basic text explores units like Foundations of American Citizenship, which looks at Citizenship and Government in Democracy, Roots of American Democracy, The Constitution, The Bill of Rights, and The Citizen and the Community; The National Government, which studies Congress, The President and the Executive Branch, and The Judicial Branch; Political Parties and Interest Groups, which explores Political Parties and Politics.

 8th Grade – American History